From front left: Rachel Duncan, Karen Palmer-Hall, Ian Carrick, Phil Arthur, Margie McLellan and Jan Anderson.

 Neil Familton (Physio/Partner)

 As one of the Windsor St Physiotherapy Partners, Neil has a comprehensive background in musculoskeletal physiotherapy and has been working in private practice since 1983.
 His qualifications include a Diploma in Physiotherapy and he is a registered acupuncturist.
-Neil is also a registered Hand Therapist and holds the only ACC contract for hand therapy in Southland.
+Neil is also a registered Hand Therapist.
 Neil has had considerable experience in providing physiotherapy for sports teams.
 He was the All Blacks' physiotherapist in 1986, and the winning 1987 World Cup team.
 He was the Southland Stags' physiotherapist for 13 years and also looked after the NZ Secondary Schools' Team for four years.
 Neil then moved on to physio the Southern Sting Netball team for the length of their existence from 1998-2007.